chamolie

 When drunk as a tea, the blissfully apple-like scent brings a relaxed smile and an overall feeling of relaxation.

-Because the flower oil is not very water-soluble, the potent medicine is diluted when making tea.
+Because the flower oil is not water-soluble, the potent medicine is diluted when making tea.
 This makes the tea ideal to drink on a regular basis as the effects are likely to be increased over time.

 References: